usegraffy/graffy/src/clickhouse/Readme.md

 - Join filters via subqueries (for example `$key: { syncJob: { ... } }`)
 - Aggregates: `$count`, `$sum`, `$avg`, `$max`, `$min`, `$card` with `$group: true` and `$group: [..]`
-- Writes: single-row id writes, single-row filter writes, `$put`, patch, and delete
+- Writes: single-row id writes, single-row filter writes, `$put`, and patch

 Write support is append-based.
 The adapter reads the current row, applies the change in JavaScript, and inserts a replacement row with a newer `verCol` value.
-Deletes require an `_sign` column so the adapter can write tombstones, and the table should use `ReplacingMergeTree(verCol)` with reads going through `FINAL`.
+Deletes are not supported.
+Tables should use `ReplacingMergeTree(verCol)` with reads going through `FINAL`.

 ## E2E tests